ifatess/my_blog/_posts/2021-08-25-OSTEP-startup.md

 Understand the usage of *malloc()*, *getpid()*, *assert()*.
 Through running the given program, we realized that the memory assigned to each process is *virtual memory*, i.e., the address returned from *malloc()* isn't the **real** address of data.

 ## Concurrency
+Unserstand the usage of *volatile* (yet not thoroughly...).
+The author gives an example of how multiple threads being interrupted while processing.

+## Persistence
+The memory cannot store your data persistently.
+Therefore, we need I/O devices such as hard drives or SSDs to save the information we need.
+OS provides a file system to manage the writing/reading process among I/O devices and CPU.
+We also need to pay attention to the mechanism that OS acquires to recover from unexpectable problems.

+> So now you have some idea of what an OS actually does: it takes physical resources, such as a CPU, memory, or disk, and virtualizes them.
+It handles tough and tricky issues related to concurrency.
+And it stores files persistently, thus making them safe over the long-term.